ffeiDing/GuGuGirls/README.md

 ### Privacy

-The test dataset `MTCNN_align_600id` is our private dataset and should not be released.
+The test dataset `MTCNN_align_600id` is our private dataset and should not be .
 It can only be used in our project.

 ### Contents